-Learners are encouraged to address issues in the Learning Environment with the individual, with the Clerkship Director (CD), Program Director (PD) or other faculty.
-Learners may also contact the Associate Dean of Professionalism regarding issues of intimidation, harassment, and discrimination.
+Learners are encouraged to address issues in the learning environment with the individual, with the clerkship director, program director or other faculty.
+Learners may also contact the associate dean of professionalism regarding issues of intimidation, harassment, and discrimination.

-Meeting with Associate Dean is confidential and allows the learner the opportunity to discuss the issue and learn about steps to address.
-Learner’s request for anonymity will be respected although it may limit the Associate Dean’s ability to respond to concerns.
-Situations that raise concern for safety of Learners may require action.
+Requests for anonymity will be respected although it may limit the associate dean’s ability to respond to concerns.
+Situations that raise concern for safety of learners may require action.

 - Rotation evaluations